-A subject access request or SAR refers to the right of an individual to request full details of the personal data held about them by an organisation.
-You may never have heard of a subject access request, but if your organisation receives one you have one month to respond, so I thought it would be helpful to share some basic information about them.
+Subject access requests or a SAR refers to the right of an individual to request full details of the personal data held about them by an organisation.
+You may never have heard of a subject access request.
+But if your organisation receives one you have one month to respond.
+Here is some helpful, basic information about them.

 How should subject access requests be submitted?